 Lead Product Designer, 2025

 I was the design lead across the whole effort.
-That meant:
+The parts that made the difference:

 Age-restricted deliveries (alcohol, knives) legally require ID checks.
 Digital logistics typically manages 30–40% verification rates.
 Stuart was at 36%.